 Rules for using the UKCA mark

-• The letters forming the UKCA marking must be in proportion to the version shown above
+• The letters forming the UKCA mark must keep the correct proportions.

-• The UKCA marking is at least 5mm in height – unless a different minimum dimension is specified in the relevant legislation
+• The UKCA mark must be at least 5mm high (unless different minimum dimensions apply in the relevant legislation).

 Great Britain and Northern Ireland